-The Global Health Academy at the University of Edinburgh has been awarded 15 MSc fully funded studentships from the Commonwealth Scholarship Commission for 4 on line MSc programmes across the domain of One World, One Health namely Biodiversity Wildlife and Ecosystem Health, International Animal Health; Global Health and Infectious Diseases (formerly Emerging and Neglected Infectious Diseases) and Global Health and Non-Communicable Diseases.
+The Global Health Academy at the University of Edinburgh has been awarded 15 MSc fully funded studentships from the Commonwealth Scholarship Commission for four online MSc programmes across the domain of One World, One Health namely: Biodiversity Wildlife and Ecosystem Health; International Animal Health; Global Health and Infectious Diseases (formerly Emerging and Neglected Infectious Diseases); and Global Health and Non-Communicable Diseases.

 The studentships offers students a number of online programmes in human and animal health, students enrolled on these programmes become members of the Global Health Academy Community which encourages both intra- and inter-disciplinary engagement and communication.

 This initiative cuts across the traditional vertical health structures, shifting the balance from solo programmes to new integrated health systems training.

 Our aim is to promote a global community of practice, both for staff and students.
 For example, in the cases of emerging zoonotic infections, staff and our student vets who are treating these animals will have the opportunity to discuss with medical, nursing and environmental health staff and students who are dealing with the human consequences of these infections.

 Students taking these courses find them rewarding in the opportunity they present to engage with professionals from industry, medicine, policy and research.

 The standard duration for progression for students on all of the MSc programmes is three years.
 Within this time frame this initiative will have trained a cohort of sub-Saharan human and animal health professionals in vital skills for health, wellbeing and sustainable economic development.